MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 ### -Stream

-Indicates that the cmdlet sends a separate string for each object.
+Indicates that the cmdlet sends a separate string for each line of an input object.
 By default, the strings for each object are accumulated and sent as a single string.

 ```yaml
 Type: System.Management.Automation.SwitchParameter